b-geo/DEC-P1/afl_games/readme.md

 - have made extract full only for postgres extract
 - need to learn coding patterns
 - changed logging a bit to use loguru and make one file
+- used a mix of environments and pip install with out keeping track and doin req.txt

 assets